 Eventually, Ondine is seen by others.
 Her secret is out, so she goes openly into the town.
 It is a small town and everyone notices.
 Soon a stranger, Vladic (Emil Hostina of “Harry Potter and the Deathly Hallows: Part 1”) appears and begins making inquiries about Ondine.
 He has an evil look about him.
 Ondine's shady past is about to catch up with her, and it will put Syracuse and Annie in danger.

-Also involved in this story is Syracuse's alcoholic ex-lover, Maura (Dervla Kirwan) who has custody of Annie, Maura's boyfriend Alex (Tony Curran of “The Good German”) and a friendly priest (Stephen Rea of “V for Vendetta”) who tries to help Syracuse.
+Also involved in this story is Syracuse's alcoholic ex-wife, Maura (Dervla Kirwan) who has custody of Annie, Maura's boyfriend, Alex (Tony Curran of “The Good German”) and a friendly priest (Stephen Rea of “V for Vendetta”) who tries to help Syracuse.
 The cinematography by Christopher Doyle of “Lady in the Water” conveys the beauty not only of Alicja Bachleda, but the lovely scenery in and around Castletownbere, Beara, County Cork, Ireland.
 It is worth noting that director Neil Jordon and Colin Ferrel, and a number of other actors in the film were born in Ireland.
 If you like Irish movies like “Roan Inish” and “The Quiet Man,” this is another to add to your collection.
 This film rates a B.